People underestimate intuition. If your gut tells you something is off, don’t ignore it.

 The most dangerous habit for cheaters is to send photos and videos.
 These media may spice things up, but they are vivid evidence of an affair.
 Such materials can be used as evidence in divorce proceedings — especially if a betrayed husband or wife can save or download copies.

-It’s easy work to embed an image into an audio or picture file secretly.
+It’s easy to secretly embed an image into an audio or picture file.
 Tools like OurSecret or QuickStego make this point-and-click work for the casual cheater.
 The snoop usually suspects nothing unusual.
 The files appear to be ordinary.
 You need to know a special keystroke or code to unlock the files.

 Cheaters are also known to create online Google documents or Microsoft 365 files that look innocent until opened.
 The filename might be, for example, “Third quarter goals.”
 When the file is opened, the first page appears to be a bunch of corporate speak.